-The Fourth of July is a traditional boating holiday, and it means busy lakes.
+Memorial Day is the tradition start of recreation season on TVA lakes and lands.
+That means means busy lakes.
 TVA encourages everyone to get out and enjoy your holiday on the water—safely.

-“Lots of boaters will be out enjoying the Fourth of July with friends and family on our waterways,” says David Brewster, manager of west operations for TVA Natural Resources and himself a frequent boater on Lake Guntersville.
+“Lots of boaters will be out enjoying Memorial Day with friends and family on our waterways,” says David Brewster, manager of west operations for TVA Natural Resources and himself a frequent boater on Lake Guntersville.
 “Please make sure your navigation lights are operating properly and that you’re familiar with your surroundings above and below the water at all times.”

 Also, follow general good boating practices.
 The no-brainer basics are: Always wear your Coast Guard-approved life vest and limit (or eliminate) alcohol intake, especially if you’re driving the boat.
 Exercise caution when you're boating near a dam.